oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 In the above grammar, the pseudo values that appear in angle brackets have the following meaning:

-- number: is a mandatory number in YAML notation preceeded by at whitespace.
+- number: is a mandatory number in YAML notation preceded by at whitespace.
 The number may be in any valid YAML format including hex, octal and scientific as well as float and integer.

 - unit: is a mandatory string preceeded by at least one white space.
 The string represents the name of unit in which the scalar is measured.